-SLR-39-19
+SLR-39-19/Rev.1

 II.
 Justification

+General

 1. The Informal Working Group on Visibility, Glare and Levelling (IWG VGL) was established at the seventy-fourth session of GRE in October 2015.
 Its first task was to “define technology neutral requirements, as instructed by WP.29, in particular to find a general solution for glare and visibility issues, and to review all levelling requirements” (ECE/TRANS/WP.29/GRE/74, Annex III).

 2. This proposal is based on the concepts finally agreed at the tenth meeting of IWG VGL.
 The main technical changes apply to paragraph 6.2.6. and related sub-paragraphs for the dipped beam headlamps vertical orientation.
 The corresponding paragraph 6.22.6.1. and related sub-paragraphs for the adaptive front-lighting systems (AFS) dipped beam vertical orientation have been changed accordingly.
 Due to the basic changes agreed by IWG VGL, also some other paragraphs needed to be changed or added.